 Breast Augmentation Revision Follow-Up

 Like all elective cosmetic plastic surgery, follow-up appointments are an important part of obtaining the best results.
-From forming the proper breast implant capsule, to scar modification, many aspects of your healing can be modified after surgery.
+From forming the proper breast implant capsule to scar modification, many aspects of your healing can be modified after surgery.
 While the proper surgical plan and operative technique can set the stage for a great result, follow-up is important for both promoting the best results and for preventing additional problems and complications.
-After your surgery, follow-up appointments will be scheduled.
-Shortly after your Breast Revision Surgery, the follow-up is more frequent.
-As you continue to heal, the appointments will become less frequent.
-Dr. Mele likes to follow his patients closely to assure the best possible results, and if you feel you need to be seen, every effort will be made to arrange an in-person appointment as soon as possible.
+We expect to see you in our office for follow-up visits many times after your breast augmentation revision procedure.
+Initially, your follow-up appointments will be frequent to closely monitor your progress and will be adjusted, as necessary, as you continue to heal.
+Dr. Mele likes to follow his patients closely to assure the best possible results.

-If you have a problem with your current Breast Augmentation, and are looking to enhance your results, it is important to seek the expertise of a Board Certified Plastic Surgeon, such as Joseph A. Mele, MD, FACS.
-He is a San Francisco Breast Implant Revision Doctor whose practice is based in the East Bay city of Walnut Creek, CA, near Oakland.
-Individuals who decide to undergo a breast augmentation revision with Dr. Mele may anticipate being well cared for and a comfortable experience.
+If you have a problem with your current breast augmentation and are looking to enhance your results, it is important to seek the expertise of a board-certified plastic surgeon such as Joseph A. Mele, MD, FACS.
+Individuals who decide to undergo a breast augmentation revision with Dr. Mele may anticipate being well cared for in a comfortable and compassionate setting.

 Dr. Mele and his staff will do everything they can to schedule convenient appointments, attentively listen to your desires, and fully address your cosmetic plastic surgery concerns.

-Dr. Mele will further discuss enhancement options with you during your personal initial consultation.
-You will want to bring any information you have about your current breast implants, and obtain your operative reports from previous surgeries so that Dr. Mele can review them with you.
-Breast Augmentation Revision Surgery can be combined with other body contouring procedures such as Breast Lift surgery (‘mastopexy’) or Tummy Tuck surgery (“abdominoplasty”), or other Breast Enhancement and belly enhancement procedures as part of a Mommy Makeover which is designed to help a woman regain her pre-pregnancy contours.
-Other pages on this site which may be helpful include:
+Dr. Mele will further discuss enhancement options with you during your personal consultation.
+You will want to bring any information you have about your current breast implants, and obtain your operative reports from previous surgeries, so that Dr. Mele can review them with you.
+Breast augmentation revision surgery can be combined with body contouring procedures such as breast lift surgery (‘mastopexy’) or tummy tuck surgery (“abdominoplasty”), or other breast and belly enhancement procedures, as part of a Mommy Makeover, which is designed to help a woman regain her pre-pregnancy body.